 - flows of the Council in accordance with [the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
 We have approved the financial statements. - 3.
 The significant accounting policies adopted in the preparation of the financial statements are appropriately described in the financial statements. - 4.
 As members of management of the Council, we believe that the Council has a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, that are free from material misstatement, whether due to fraud or error. - 5.
-We believe that the effect of the unadjusted audit difference, detailed in the accompanying schedule, accumulated by you during the current audit and pertaining to the latest period presented is immaterial to the financial statements taken as a whole.
+We believe that the effects of any unadjusted audit differences, summarised in the accompanying schedule, accumulated by you during the current audit and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+We have not corrected these differences identified by and brought to the attention from the auditor because [specify reasons for not correcting misstatement].